theQRL/QRL/README.md

 You are welcome to install the beta version and join the testnet.
 Be aware that work is in progress and there might be frequent breaking changes.
 It's best to start with a fresh install of Ubuntu 16.04.

-> Note if you build on a small VPS or other light weight hardware you may run into issues buildig the package.
+> Note if you build on a small VPS or other light weight hardware you may run into issues building the package.
 Make sure you have enough *RAM* and enable *SWAP* if needed.

 ### Minimum Hardware Requirements